hendrikmaus/openhab-auth-router/examples/authenticated-passthrough/README.md

 ## Services

-This example runs a simple nginx, openhab in demo mode and open-auth-router with basic authentication enabled.
+This example runs a simple nginx, openHAB and open-auth-router with basic authentication enabled.

-The [config](./config.yaml), configures two users with different access to openhab.
+The [config](./config.yaml), configures two users with different access to openHAB.

 - `admin`
   - access to everything
+  - start with this user to kick off openHAB demo mode
 - `demo`
   - entrypoint is basic ui
   - `/start/index` is disallowed